 It will help to know how to navigate the boundaries of your registers.
 However, you end up having two distinct sounds without training: chest voice and head voice with very pronounced delineation.
-Without practice, you fail to develop some crucial muscles to a smooth transition along the passaggio.
+Without practice, you fail to develop some crucial vocal muscles to a smooth transition along the passaggio.
 Another reason is that you may have damaged your vocal cords by straining or overworking them.

 You Hold and Pull the Chest Voice

 You may be doing the transition early or late.
-However, the change from chest voice to head voice should happen naturally, like when you are trying to muster your voice to bring out your calling-out voice without messing the vowel sounds up.
+However, the change from chest voice to head voice should happen naturally, like when you are trying to muster your voice to bring out your calling-out voice without messing the open vowel sounds up.

 My suggestion is not to make the switch until you reach G4/A4.
 However, it should also depend on what you wish to do.
 If you want, for example, to produce softer sounds, you should switch.
 If you wish, however, to create louder sounds even at F4, you can still go on with your chest voice.

 You may encounter some problems when you get around D4, wherein you would feel you hit a wall.
 At this point, there will be an urge for you to switch.